 The month of August is even busier so you should definitely pick a morning tour if you are visiting during the high season.
 Personally, I’d say that early summer is the best time to visit the Algarve.

 Can You Visit the Benagil Cave without a Tour?

-The cost of our tour from Portimao was 40 euros but the cost of tour from Benagil beach is 35 euros.
-So the difference is just 5 euros and if you rent a car just for this, then you will probably pay minimum EUR 30 per day and add EUR 35 for kayak tour from Benagil Beach per person.
+The cost of our tour from Portimao was 40 euros but the cost of the tour from Benagil Beach was 35 euros.
+So the difference is just 5 euros and if you rent a car just for this, then you will probably pay a minimum of EUR 30 per day and add EUR 35 for a kayak tour from Benagil Beach per person.

-Final Thoughts on visiting the Benagil Cave in Algarve Portugal
+Final Thoughts on Visiting the Benagil Cave in Algarve Portugal

 Visiting Benagil Cave may sound complicated but it isn’t.
 If you want to visit it then you shouldn’t let anything stop you.
 After all, there aren’t so many such places in the world.
-If you visit Portugal’s Algarve region then you should definitely do everything you can to visit the Benagil cave for a once in a lifetime experience.
+If you visit Portugal’s Algarve region then you should definitely do everything you can to visit the Benagil cave for a once-in-a-lifetime experience.

 PS: Drifter Planet contains affiliate links.
 If you make a purchase through these links, we will earn a little commission at no extra cost to you.
 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.